Vertigo (Wand album): Songs

-"Hangman" features shoegaze-influenced instrumentation that focuses on the style's darker and more discordant aspects rather than its typical luminous soundscapes.
-Characterized by heavy use of reverberation and repetition, the track has a disorienting arrangement, with instruments fading in and out of focus in uneven sequences.
-"Curtain Call", similarly contains reverberation and repetition and evolves gradually from tremolo-tinged feedback into expansive string arrangements and subtle synthesizer layers.
-The track serves as an extended coda to "Hangman", maintaining the earlier song's mood while incorporating strings, keys, and synthezisers.
+"Hangman" features shoegaze-influenced instrumentation and is characterized by the heavy use of reverberation and repetition.
+The track has a disorienting arrangement, with instruments fading in and out of focus in uneven intervals.
+"Curtain Call", similarly uses reverberation and repetition and gradually from tremolo-tinged feedback into expansive string arrangements and subtle synthesizer layers.
+The track serves as an extended coda to "Hangman", maintaining the song's arrangement while incorporating strings, keyboards, and synthezisers.
 "Mistletoe" is described by Fred Thomas of AllMusic as "one of the more wandering tracks" on the album.
 With an inharmonious texture, it builds from a progression that shifts from a driving Zamrock-inspired rhythm into a dense mixture of horns and electronic sounds.
 It was also compared by Mojos Victoria Segal to if "A Day In The Life" by the Beatles was covered by Radiohead, describing it as a "blissful slide into wild orchestral melodrama".
 Patrick Gill of PopMatters interpreted the lyrics as reflecting a realization of time lost to introspection and self-absorption.

 "Smile" is built around heavy guitar riffs and a sound described as reminiscent of Sonic Youth's Jim O'Rourke period.
 The song features melancholic lyrics and gradually fades out over a duration of more than six minutes.
 It has drawn comparisons to the work of Bardo Pond and the Smashing Pumpkins during their Siamese Dream era, and has also been likened by Wenzel to a slower interpretation of Pavement's "Summer Babe".
-"Lifeboat" presents a hypnotic soundscape, incorporating ethereal horns, plucked piano tones, and elements reminiscent of 1970s Latin and soft rock.
+"Lifeboat" presents a hypnotic texture, incorporating ethereal horns, plucked piano tones, and elements reminiscent of 1970s Latin rock and soft rock.
 Hazelwood noted that "Lifeboat" begins in a gentle drift that mirrors the album's closing track.
 The arrangement develops gradually, incorporating swirling synthesizers, brass, and reverberant guitars, evoking the sensation, according to Hazelwood, of gentle movement akin to a leaf floating on still water.
 The track ultimately transitions into a darker folktronica tone, with Wenzel noting a sonic palette that blend characteristics of Santana and Steely Dan.

 "High Time" is a seven-minute track that incorporates hooks characteristic of alternative rock.
-The song features distortion and noise that build toward a climactic section with prominent vocal harmonies and string arrangements.
-Hazelwood described it as a "towering" and "noisy song", commenting its use of a wall-of-sound aesthetic reminiscent of Spiritualized.
-It leans toward art rock and experimental influences, combining pulsing electronic elements with contrasting calming and unsettling tones.
+It also incorporates art rock and experimental influences, combining pulsing electronic elements with contrasting calming and unsettling tones.The song features distortion and noise that build toward a climactic section with prominent vocal harmonies and string arrangements.
+Hazelwood described it as a "towering" and "noisy song", commenting on its use of a wall-of-sound aesthetic reminiscent of Spiritualized.
 In "Seaweed Head", Gardner described Hanson's vocal performance as simultaneously "weary and at peace", set against quivering string lines and a gently driving rhythm.
 Wenzel likened the song to Loaded-era the Velvet Underground.